How AI for Writing Is Changing the Way We Type

 "Users should understand that powerful prediction requires data," explains privacy advocate Eliza Martinez.
 "The more personalized the suggestions, the more the system needs to know about you."

-• End-to-end encryption for cloud-processed text
+• End-to-end encryption for any cloud-processed text is now table stakes

-• Clear data retention policies
+• Clear, readable data retention policies (no more 50-page legal documents)

 The Ethics of AI-Generated Content